eliztmq/42Singapore/Born2beroot/README.md

 8. add user to group: sudo adduser <user> evaluating
 9. verify if user in group: getent group evaluating
 10. check hostname: hostname
-11. modify hostname: sudo nano /etc/hostname && sudo nano /etc/hosts
+11. modify hostname: sudo nano /etc/hostname (used to identify a specific device in the network) && sudo nano /etc/hosts (used to resolve and communicate between devices via names rather than IP addreses)
 12. reboot machine: sudo reboot
 13. check partitions: lsblk
 14. check sudo is installed: which sudo || dpkg -s sudo